SylviBlossom/LC-GrizzCompany/GrizzCompany-Items/README.md

 - Hold an item and interact with the top part of the cannon to launch it, and grab the cannon from the handle on the back.
 - Aim the cannon towards where you want to shoot your items.
 It can be shot towards the ship, or any of the entrances.
-- Aiming is fairly lenient, but make sure you're on target!
+- Aiming is pretty precise, make sure you're on target!
 Otherwise, it'll shoot your items forward an unknown distance (and potentially have them end up unreachable).
-- Carrying the scrap cannon will slow you down and make you unable to sprint or jump - transporting it isn't easy!
+- The scrap cannon is very heavy - transporting it isn't easy!
 </details>

 \